-27. Is there any requirement in your jurisdiction that commercial contracts must be written in the local language in order to be valid and enforceable?
+27. Is there any requirement in your jurisdiction that commercial contracts be written in the local language to be valid and enforceable?

-There is no requirement in Hong Kong that commercial contracts must be written in the local language to be valid and enforceable.
+There is no requirement in Hong Kong that commercial contracts be written in the local language to be valid and enforceable.

-However, if a contract is written in a language not fully understood by a party, the contract may not be enforceable against the party who does not understand the language, on the ground of unreasonableness.
+However, if a contract is written in a language not fully understood by a party, the contract may not be enforceable against the party who does not understand the language, on the ground of unreasonableness (section 3(4), Control of Exemption Clauses Ordinance (Cap.
+71)).

-In addition, note that all legal proceedings in Hong Kong must be conducted in either or both of the official languages, namely, English and Chinese.
-As a result, all documents used in the legal proceedings must also be in English or Chinese.
-Any contract in another language must be translated into English or Chinese before it can be used before the courts in Hong Kong.
+In addition, note that all legal proceedings in Hong Kong must be conducted in either or both of the official languages, namely, English and traditional Chinese.
+As a result, all documents used in the legal proceedings must also be in English or traditional Chinese.
+Any contract in another language must be translated into English or traditional Chinese before it can be used in Hong Kong courts.